-To assist school districts with the concerns about youth suicide, the following resources are available for dealing with suicide prevention, intervention, and postvention (sometimes referred to as "aftermath").
+To assist school districts with the concerns about youth suicide, the following resources and publications are available for dealing with suicide prevention, intervention, and postvention (sometimes referred to as "aftermath").
 Some sites provide factual data and others contain programs.
 For more Web information, contact the coordinator for pupil services in your school district or county office of education.
 Counseling and student support specialists (school counselors, school psychologists, school social workers, and school nurses) and local mental health specialists should be consulted for individual student referrals.

 Fact Sheets on Suicide: Adolescents and Young Adults